Strong Dependence of Type Ia Supernova Standardization on the Local Specific Star Formation Rate: Measurement of LsSFR

 As in \cite{rigault_2013}, we use a customized version of the University of Lyon Spectroscopic analysis Software\footnote{http://ulyss.univ-lyon1.fr/} \citep[\texttt{ULySS},][]{koleva_2008, koleva_2009} galaxy spectral energy fitter to measure and remove the stellar continuum.
 The H$\alpha$ and [\ion{N}{II}]${\,\lambda\lambda6548,6584}$ complex of lines, as well as [\ion{O}{II}]${\,\lambda\lambda3726,3728}$ and [\ion{S}{II}]${\,\lambda\lambda6716,6731}$, are then simultaneously fit.
 The line profile model is Gaussian, with centers fit to a common redshift and with all lines sharing a common width.
 The H$\beta$ and [\ion{O}{III}]${\,\lambda\lambda4959,5007}$ lines could not be consistently fit across the sample because they often lie near the spectrograph dichroic cross-over wavelength region.

 Later in this analysis it will prove useful to have the full posterior distributions of each fitted parameter.
-Therefore the fits were performed using Markov Chain Monte Carlo (MCMC) using the python package \pkg{emcee} \citep[v.2.1.0,][]{foreman_2013}\footnote{http://dan.iel.fm/emcee/current/}.
-MCMC requires that priors be specified; we use the following priors: \begin{itemize} \item Line amplitudes: flat and positive; \item Redshift: Gaussian distribution centered at the best available redshift estimate, with a standard deviation of $\mathrm{500\,km\,s^{-1}}$ added in quadrature to the redshift uncertainties; \item Line dispersion: Gaussian distribution centered at the $170\,\mathrm{km\,s^{-1}}$ instrumental resolution, with a width of $15\,\mathrm{km\,s^{-1}}$.
-This prior was trained on high signal-to-noise data and is needed when fitting noisy data in order to prevent fits from converging on random fluctuations or non-physical artifacts such as sky-subtraction residuals. \end{itemize} We use three walkers per free parameter, which we let run for 3000 iterations.
+Therefore the fits were performed using Markov Chain Monte Carlo (MCMC) using the python package \pkg{emcee} \citep[v.2.1.0,][]{foreman_2013}\footnote{https://github.com/dfm/emcee}.
+MCMC requires that priors be specified; we use the following priors: line amplitudes, flat and positive : redshift: Gaussian distribution centered at the best available redshift estimate, with a standard deviation of $\mathrm{500\,km\,s^{-1}}$ added in quadrature to the redshift uncertainties; line dispersion: Gaussian distribution centered at the $170\,\mathrm{km\,s^{-1}}$ instrumental resolution, with a width of $15\,\mathrm{km\,s^{-1}}$.
+This latter prior was trained on high signal-to-noise data and is needed when fitting noisy data in order to prevent fits from converging on random fluctuations or non-physical artifacts such as sky-subtraction residuals.

+We use three walkers per free parameter, which we let run for 3000 iterations.
 We use the first 1000 iterations to burn in the chain.
 Consequently each posterior distribution has 48000 samples.
-Visual inspection confirmed that all fits had converged. \com{A typical fit of the H$\alpha + {\rm [\ion{N}{II}]}{\,\lambda\lambda6548,6584}$ emission line complex is shown in Fig.~\ref{fig:hafit}.} The posterior distributions of the H$\alpha$ fits for the \com{host galaxies of the} \nSNe\ SNe~Ia are available online\footnote{http://snfactory.lbl.gov/snf/data}.
+Visual inspection confirmed that all fits had converged.
+A typical fit of the H$\alpha + {\rm [\ion{N}{II}]}{\,\lambda\lambda6548,6584}$ emission line complex is shown in Fig.~\ref{fig:hafit}.
+The posterior distributions of the H$\alpha$ fits for the host galaxies of the \nSNe\ SNe~Ia are available online\footnote{http://snfactory.lbl.gov/snf/data}.

 The H$\alpha$ measurements provided here are in units of luminosity ($\mathrm{erg/s}$) per kpc$^2$.\footnote{In the course of this analysis we discovered that the line measurements in \cite{rigault_2013} were measured as the surface brightnesses (in $\mathrm{arcsec^{-2}}$) averaged over a 1~kpc radius aperture, rather than the intended luminosity per kpc$^2$.
-The derived values are similar since $1\,\mathrm{kpc} \sim 1\,\mathrm{arcsec}$ at our median redshift $z=0.05$.
-See \cite{rigault_2018} for details} As in \cite{rigault_2015}, the resulting H$\alpha$ luminosity is converted into a star formation rate (SFR) using the \cite{calzetti_2013} calibration:
+The derived values are similar since $1\,\mathrm{kpc} \sim 1\,\mathrm{arcsec}$ at our median redshift $z=0.05$ ; see also erratum of \cite{rigault_2013}} As in \cite{rigault_2015}, the resulting H$\alpha$ luminosity is converted into a star formation rate (SFR) using the \cite{calzetti_2013} calibration: